-ED MCNICHOLAS, a co-leader of Sidley’s Privacy, Data Security, and Information Law practice, has an extensive practice representing clients facing complex information technology, constitutional and privacy issues in civil and white-collar criminal matters.
-Ed focuses on trial and appellate representations of technologically-sophisticated clients facing complex personal information and cybersecurity issues.
-Commended by The Legal 500 US for his “deep knowledge of privacy and information security,” Ed spearheads Sidley’s cybercrime and cybersecurity focus and has significant experience with a wide-range of cutting-edge Internet and information law matters involving privacy and data protection, electronic surveillance, cloud computing, trade secrets, online advertising, social media, “big data” and national security.
+ED MCNICHOLAS, a co-leader of Sidley’s Privacy, Data Security, and Information Law practice, has an extensive practice representing technologically-sophisticated clients facing complex cybersecurity, information technology, privacy and related constitutional issues.
+Commended by The Legal 500 US for his “deep knowledge of privacy and information security,” Ed spearheads Sidley’s cybercrime focus and has significant experience with litigation and counseling matters involving privacy and data protection, electronic surveillance, cloud computing, the Internet of Things, trade secrets, online advertising, social media, big data/data science, and national security.

 Reflecting the breadth of Ed’s practice, his recent experience includes: